 In contrast 'Room 102’ is our imaginary next room

 along and the complete opposite - a space filled with

 the inhabitant's every hope, dream and desire.

-This desire for spaces to be fulfilling, intuitive and
+The desire for spaces and buildings to be light filled,

-aesthetically pleasing is at the heart of everything
+relationship to its surroundings is at the heart of

 Room 102 has won many awards, such as the